ashukla2019/System_design/Networking_Security/Cloud_deployment/AWS/AWS_Basics.md

 │   │        /16 → first 16 bits represent network portion
 │   │        Remaining bits used for host addresses
 │   │
-│   ├── Subnets
+│   ├── Subnets: is a smaller network created inside a VPC to organize and control cloud resources.
 │   │
 │   │   ├── Public Subnet
 │   │   │   → Connected to Internet Gateway
-│   │   │   → Used for load balancers and bastion hosts
-│   │   │
+│   │   │   → Used for load balancers and bastion hosts(a secure server used to access private servers inside a network) │   │   │
 │   │   └── Private Subnet
 │   │       → No direct internet access